 Carolinas coast braces for flooding, hazards from Dorian

-As Hurricane Dorian slogs up the Carolinas coast, forecasters are predicting high storm surges and drenching rains that could trigger flooding and unleash environmental hazards in areas still recovering from last year's Hurricane Florence.
+As Hurricane Dorian blows off the coast of the Carolinas, forecasters are predicting high storm surges and drenching rains that could trigger flooding and unleash environmental hazards in areas still recovering from last year's Hurricane Florence.

-The National Weather Service issued a hurricane warning Wednesday for the Atlantic coast from northern Georgia to southern Virginia, predicting a "potentially life threatening storm surge" up to 8 feet (2.4 meters) around the North Carolina-South Carolina line.
+The National Weather Service said hurricane warnings were in effect Thursday for the Carolina coasts up to Virginia, with a "potentially life threatening storm surge" of up to 8 feet (2.4 meters) around the North Carolina-South Carolina line.
 Coupled with high tide, the storm's arrival Thursday is expected to push water up the mouths of coastal rivers, causing low-lying areas to flood.
 There could also be up to a foot of rainfall across much of Eastern North Carolina, raising concerns of flash flooding well inland.

 Some areas in the region expected to be affected by Dorian are still rebuilding from Florence, which caused widespread damage in September 2018 that included scores of flooded hog and chicken farms, inundated sewage treatment plants and breached dam at a power plant near a coal ash landfill.

-Meteorologists predicted Wednesday that Dorian's eye would skirt the coast, potentially making landfall before brushing past Cape Hatteras.
-That would deal the state a more glancing blow than Florence did a year ago, which slowly moved inland dumping record-shattering rains that in some places totaled more than 2 feet (0.6 meters).
+Dorian's eye was skirting the coast, potentially making landfall before brushing past Cape Hatteras.
+It was shaping up to be a more glancing blow than Florence, which slowly moved inland a year ago, dumping record-shattering rains of more than 2 feet (0.6 meters) in places.

 Jen Kendrick, spokeswoman for the N.C.
-Pork Council, said the members of her organization are well positioned to weather Dorian after what has been a relatively dry summer.
+Pork Council, said the members of her organization are well positioned to weather Dorian after a relatively dry summer.

 "Farmers in North Carolina have seen about 20 hurricanes in the past two decades and have learned much about preparation and readiness," Kendrick said.